mansi808/bulls-and-cows/README.md

 >Variations of code generation

-numbers🔢
+only numbers🔢 (in class - 'SecretCode/PseudoCode')

-lowercase letters🔡 + numbers🔢
+lowercase letters🔡 + numbers🔢 (in class - 'ImpossibleCode')

+(Main.java currently generates code with characters a-z, 0-9)

 >Created for Java track project from Hyperskill.